tudorscanner/slate/source/includes/_flights_airline.md

 ### locale

 The desired locale for the page.
+Examples: es-ES, en-GB, ru-RU

 `locale`